 We compare in Figs.~\ref{figbiask_M2d13_Desj} and \ref{figbiask_M1.5d13_Desj} our results for the Fourier-space bias $b_M^2(k)$ with numerical simulations from Desjacques et al. (2009).
-Since the dependence on mass is rather weak, we show in Fig.~\ref{figbiask_M2d13_Desj} our results for $M=2\times 10^{13}h^{-1} M_{\odot}$, whereas the data points are for $M>2\times 10^{13}h^{-1} M_{\odot}$, and we show in Fig.~\ref{figbiask_M1.5d13_Desj} our results for $M=1.5\times 10^{13}h^{-1} M_{\odot}$, whereas the data points are for $10^{13}<M<2\times 10^{13}h^{-1} M_{\odot}$.
-The predictions (\ref{PkM}) (solid lines) and (\ref{PkMs}) (dashed lines) are almost indistinguishable in this regime and agree reasonably well with the simulations, except at low $k$ for $\fNL=-100$ where they give a negative halo power spectrum.
-The dot-dashed line, which corresponds to Eq.(\ref{bk1}), gives a much better fit to simulations at low $k$ for negative $\fNL$, as could be expected from the fact that it always gives a positive halo power spectrum.
+Since the dependence on mass is rather weak, we show our results in Fig.~\ref{figbiask_M2d13_Desj} for $M=2\times 10^{13}h^{-1} M_{\odot}$, whereas the data points are for $M>2\times 10^{13}h^{-1} M_{\odot}$, and we show our results in Fig.~\ref{figbiask_M1.5d13_Desj} for $M=1.5\times 10^{13}h^{-1} M_{\odot}$, whereas the data points are for $10^{13}<M<2\times 10^{13}h^{-1} M_{\odot}$.
+The predictions (\ref{PkM}) and (\ref{PkMs}) are almost indistinguishable in this regime, and they agree reasonably well with the simulations, except at low $k$ for $\fNL=-100$ where they give a negative halo power spectrum.
+Equation (\ref{bk1}), gives a much better fit to simulations at low $k$ for negative $\fNL$, as could be expected from the fact that it always gives a positive halo power spectrum.
 However, a priori one should not give too much weight to this improved accuracy in this regime.
 Indeed, as is clear from Eqs.(\ref{Dbk})-(\ref{bk1}), the solid and dot-dashed curves in Figs.~\ref{figbiask_M2d13_Desj}-\ref{figbiask_M1.5d13_Desj} only differ by terms of order $\fNL^2$ and beyond.
-Since all our results have been derived at linear order over $\fNL$ one can expect that Eq.(\ref{bk1}) does not include all terms of order $\fNL^2$.
-Then, although for practical purposes it is better to use Eq.(\ref{bk1}) in this regime (i.e. negative $\fNL$ at low $k$) it is still useful to also consider Eq.(\ref{PkM}), as the deviation between both predictions should give an estimate of the theoretical uncertainty.
-Let us point out here that, in contrast with some previous approaches (e.g., Grossi et al. 2009; Desjacques et al. 2009), the good agreement with numerical simulations shown in Figs.~\ref{figbiask_M2d13_Desj} and \ref{figbiask_M1.5d13_Desj} is obtained from Eq.(\ref{PkM}) without any fitting parameter (such as the rescaling parameter $q$ in Grossi et al. (2009) or the mass function parameters in Desjacques et al. (2009)).
+Since all our results have been derived at linear order over $\fNL$, one can expect that Eq.(\ref{bk1}) does not include all terms of order $\fNL^2$.
+Then, although for practical purposes it is better to use Eq.(\ref{bk1}) in this regime (i.e. negative $\fNL$ at low $k$), it is still useful to also consider Eq.(\ref{PkM}), as the deviation between both predictions should give an estimate of the theoretical uncertainty.